A kids’ morning routine chart helps families have calm mornings. Teach your child how to use the morning routine for better mornings.

 - Use a washable dry erase marker to check off activities as you go.

-- A morning routine will give your child security in these unpredictable times.
+- A kids’ morning routine chart will give your child security in these unpredictable times.

-- Understand that some routine is better than the perfect routine.
+- Understand that some morning routine is better than the perfect routine.

-- Realize you’re going to need to teach each step in the morning routine.
+- Realize you’re going to need to teach each step in the morning routine chart.

-- Morning routines will reduce your stress by making your child more independent.
+- Morning routine charts will reduce your stress by making your child more independent.

 - Expect morning meltdowns – just fewer.